1997–98 Gillingham F.C. season: Background and pre-season

-The club's first-choice kit consisted of blue shirts, shorts, and socks; the second-choice kit, to be worn in the event of a clash of colours with the opposition, was all-red.
+The club's first-choice kit consisted of blue shirts, shorts, and socks; the away kit, to be worn in the event of a clash of colours with the home team, was all-red.
 B.G.
 Foods of Sevenoaks signed a contract to become the club's new primary sponsor, meaning that their Kool brand appeared on the players' shirts.
 Gillingham prepared for the new season with a number of friendly matches, including games against Crystal Palace and Queens Park Rangers.
 Significant redevelopment work took place at the club's home ground, Priestfield Stadium, with the opening of a new grandstand on the Gordon Road side of the ground.
 For the first time in its 104-year history, Priestfield would also serve as the home ground of another team during the 1997–98 season.
 After being forced to leave the Goldstone Ground due to financial difficulties, Third Division Brighton & Hove Albion signed a two-year agreement to groundshare with Gillingham.
 Their opening home game on 16 August against Macclesfield Town was the first Football League match to take place at Priestfield without involving Gillingham.